$

 Peg stabilityTransparencyRegulation fitLiquidityCentralization

 USDC has no blockchain of its own.
 Unlike Bitcoin or Ethereum, it doesn't own its own 'land', it's a token that rides on someone else's land, like Ethereum (as an ERC-20 token).
 So there's no mining or staking (PoW/PoS) of its own; it simply borrows the rules of whatever chain it sits on.
-The one key idea is this: issue only as much as the dollars deposited, and destroy it when it's returned.
-That's what keeps it glued to $1.
+The one key idea is a closed loop around a reserve vault: a coin is minted only when a dollar is deposited, and burned when that dollar is redeemed.
+Coins in circulation always match dollars in the vault, and that's what keeps it glued to $1.

 • Sits steady near $1, so it's an easy place to park value when the market is bouncing around